-Influenza (the flu) is a contagious respiratory illness caused by influenza viruses.
+Seasonal flu is a respiratory infection caused by influenza viruses, spread when infected people sneeze or cough.
 It's the flu we catch from our family, friends and co-workers, usually during the fall and winter.
-Seasonal flu is a respiratory infection caused by influenza viruses, spread when infected people sneeze or cough.
 It can cause mild to severe illness, and at times can lead to death.

 Key Facts About Seasonal Flu

-Young children, seniors, pregnant women, and people with certain health conditions are more likely to get severely ill and have complications…
+Learn about how young children, seniors, pregnant women, and people with certain health conditions are more likely to get severely ill and have complications.

 How Flu Spreads

-How the virus spreads and how long people may be contagious…
+Learn about how flu spreads and how long people may be contagious.

 Questions & Answers